 - Creating simple passwords

 I know what you’re thinking.
-Another boring blog post about the importance of passwords.
+Another boring blog post about the importance of passwords and password protection.
 If your account has never been breached, why should you worry about changing your password?
 Stick with me and I promise we’ll have fun.
 I’ll even start off the post with some humorous advice about passwords:

 On judgment day, before entering heaven, God might ask you for your username and password.
 You have the username, but the password seems to escape you.
 You rack your brain to remember which of your hundred passwords is the right one to get through those pearly gates.
 You think you have it and shout out to God for entry.
 The ground shakes for a few moments and God responds “Sorry. your username and password don’t match.”